callumrollo/callumrollo.github.io/content/articles/bash.md

 done
 ```

 Use [imagemagick](https://imagemagick.org/index.php) to crop and animate a bunch of figures into a gif.
-Written the night before a conference, don't judge me!
+Written the night before a conference, don't judge me.

 ```
-#/bin/bash
+#/!bin/bash

 for i in bar*.png
 do